erikengervall/erikengervall.github.io/index.md

 ## Erik Engervall

 Software engineer with a master's in computer science.
-Previously consultant at Netlight working primarily within FinTech, Spotify working with TV and console gaming platforms.
+Experienced within web development.
+Previously consultant within FinTech, employee at Spotify and hobby hacker for open source projects.

-Complete history available on LinkedIn, along with side businesses and open source projects.

 ### Professional links